tarikin/routeros-7-llm-safe-reference/README.md

 **Result**: The LLM delivers a meticulously accurate script, leveraging the snippet’s array, JSON, and beep logic.

+## Explore Advanced Prompt Library
+For real-world RouterOS 7 automation tasks with LLM assistance, check out our [**Prompt Library**](ADVANCED-PROMPTS-EXAMPLES.md) where we feature examples of complex scenarios.
+Each prompt references the **full** `mini-ref.rsc` script, ensuring maximum alignment with official syntax and best practices.

+> # Hints for validating RouterOS syntax
+>
+> 1) Open your RouterOS terminal (Winbox or SSH).
+> 2) Run: `/system script add name=MyScriptName`
+> 3) Then: `/system script edit MyScriptName value-name=source`
+> 4) Paste your script in the built-in editor.
+It will highlight any syntax errors.
+   (Note: This does not guarantee runtime correctness—only syntax validation.)

 ## Contributing

 We welcome new commands or formatting tweaks that help keep the snippet concise yet comprehensive.
 Submit a PR, and we’ll test your additions with ChatGPT or Claude for syntactic accuracy.